jolillie/serverless-slackbot/README.md

 ___
 **Sample actions which can be included:**

-1. Filing an Outage Ticket (example only, not advised)
+1. Filing an Outage Ticket
-2. Account Requests (sample action that could be taken in app)
+2. Account Requests

 ![](screengrab_f.png)
 ![](screengrab_g.png)